mplessis/navegar/readme.us.md

 ##Changelog :

+V4.0.3 Release Candidate :

+- Windows 10 version : Add implementation for back button virtuel in title bar of UWP app desktop.
+ShowVirtualBackButton function (showing button) and BackVirtualButtonPressed event (to customize back in your application)
+- Version Windows 10 : add HasVirtualBackButtonShow property indicating that current page has a back button virtual visible
+-
 V4.0.2 Release Candidate :

 - Windows 10 version : add HasBackButton property indicating that device has a back button